-Course: Must Apply & Be Accepted - I (Articulated) Must Apply & Be Accepted - II (Articulated)
+Course: Must Apply And Be Accepted -I (Articulated) 3 credits Must Apply And Be Accepted -II (Articulated) 3 credits

-3 credits 3 credits

 This program provides training in the skills necessary to lay brick, block, veneer, and dry-stack stone, flagstone, ceramic tile, and some concrete work.
 Layout work, bonds, patterns, blueprint reading, estimating, reinforced masonry, and specifications are also studied.
 Training is structured according to local requirements and is designed to prepare the student for gainful employment as an advanced apprentice.